henriqueholtz/Aws-Struggle/Compiled/AWS Global Infrastructure.md

 - Each AZ consists of one or more discrete data centers.
 - Each AZ must be between 100km of each other.
 - Multi AZ == High availability
+- All traffic between Availability Zones (AZ) is encrypted

 ---